gideonmaina/smartfarm/README.md

 # smartfarm
-A arduino IoT (hydrponic) greenhouse automation and monitoring project
+A arduino IoT (hydroponic) greenhouse automation and monitoring project